bobbyiliev/materialize-tutorials/mz-user-reviews-dbt-demo/README.md

 ## Running the demo

-First, start by cloning the repository:
+First, start by cloning the repository and switching to the `lts` branch:

 ```
 git clone https://github.com/bobbyiliev/materialize-tutorials.git
+cd materialize-tutorials
+git checkout lts
 ```

 After that, you can access the directory:

 ```
-cd materialize-tutorials/mz-user-reviews-dbt-demo
+cd mz-user-reviews-dbt-demo
 ```

 Let's start by running the Redpanda container: